 Before year-end, you may also want to consult with your tax professional to consider the timing of any additional tactics before the end of the year, for example:

 - Retirement contributions or account changes

 This list is a good place to start as you ready yourself financially for a new year.
-However, if you have any questions, or would like more ideas or advice specific to your individual situation, you can reach out to one of our Wealth Advisors.
-Our team is happy to help you assess your finances, and make a plan for the future that's right for you.
+However, if you have any questions, or would like more ideas or advice specific to your individual situation, you can set up a complimentary consultation with one of our Wealth Advisors.
+Our team is happy to help you assess your finances and make a plan for the future that's right for you.